-Mossman Sugar Mill and Farm Tour
+Mossman Sugar Mill

 The Mossman Sugar Cane Mill is the northern most sugar cane mill in Australia.
-During cane crushing season the mill opens its doors and invites the public in to tour the facility and their farms.

 The Mossman Sugar Mill has had over 100 years of operation, and has been forced to climb some steep uphill battles, yet somehow always managed to survive.
 Today the Mossman Sugar Mill continues to produce thousands of tonnes of raw sugar each year.